Skip to main content

 Verify metrics collection

-# Check Collector logs for successful scrape
+# Check Collector logs for a successful clickhouse scrape

 docker logs otel-collector 2>&1 | grep -i "clickhouse"

-# Verify ClickHouse is running
+# Confirm ClickHouse is serving

 curl -s http://localhost:8123/ping

-curl -s http://localhost:9363/metrics \
+curl -s http://localhost:9363/metrics | grep ClickHouseProfileEvents_Query

 Troubleshooting